 Sole source?
 That terminology does not work in a world with geopolitical tensions escalating and especially in the hands of the most populous country on the planet that devotes all its resources to its government and military, not its people.
 China is no friend to any other sovereign.

 Just how precariously dependent is our drug supply chain to a communist nation?
 Gottlieb reported, “About 40% of generic drugs sold in the U.S. have only a single manufacturer. … Last year, manufacturing of intermediate or finished goods in China, as well as pharmaceutical source material, accounted for 95% of U.S. imports of ibuprofen, 91% of U.S. imports of hydrocortisone, 70% of U.S. imports of acetaminophen, 40 to 45% of U.S. imports of penicillin, and 40% of U.S. imports of heparin, according to the Commerce Department.
 In total, 80% of the U.S. supply of antibiotics are made in China.”

-And our dietary supplements and vitamins are almost exclusively imports from China.
+Beyond FDA regulated drugs, our dietary supplements and vitamins are almost exclusively imported from China.
 The Alliance for American Manufacturing reported that as much as 90% of the vitamin C sold in America comes from the same nation that was producing dog treats that poisoned thousands of our pets and has been proven to hold great responsibility in this coronavirus pandemic.

 There is very lax oversight for the production of key ingredients and products sold to American consumers.
 Why have all these products, which require very high quality control, been exempt from “Made in China” labels so consumers could make more informed choices about products?

 In the case of dietary supplements and vitamins, since no claim or promised outcome is made in the sale or labeling of these products, testing for outcomes is not required — only that the ingredients shown in the label are tested to be present.
 But are those ingredients pure, contaminated, or less than the label might present?